This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 Are arbitration clauses considered separable from the main contract?

-An arbitration agreement can be an independent agreement or can take the form of an arbitration clause within a contract (Article 16(1) of the Arbitration Law).
-Further, an arbitration clause which is incorporated into a contract by reference to another document is enforceable, provided that the said reference clearly makes that external clause a part of the contract (Article 7(5) of Arbitration Law).
+Furthermore, an arbitration clause which is incorporated into a contract by reference to another document is enforceable, provided that the said reference clearly makes that external clause a part of the contract: see Article 7(5) of Arbitration Law.

 Do the courts of your country apply a validation principle under which an arbitration agreement should be considered valid and enforceable if it would be so considered under at least one of the national laws potentially applicable to it?